Vehicle Batteries & Battery Parts

 NAPA AUTO PARTS also carries brand new and remanufactured hybrid drive batteries.
 A weak battery or damaged battery can cause starting problems and overburden the rest of the charging system.
 So don't risk getting stranded, have your battery tested at a NAPA AUTO PARTS location near you today.

 Battery safety is of the utmost importance, so if it is time for a new battery, your local NAPA AUTO PARTS location has a wide selection of batteries in stock and the expertise to pick the right one for your vehicle.

-What Does A Vehicle's Battery Do?
+What Does an Automotive Battery Do?

 Batteries are used to start your car and run electricity to the major components.
 Starting a car typically only uses 3% of the battery capacity.
-Hence, most automotive batteries focus on delivering maximum electric current for the short time it takes to start your engine, illuminate the lighting, and fire your ignition.
+Hence, most automotive batteries focus on delivering maximum electric current for the short time it takes to start your engine, illuminate the lighting and fire your ignition.